Remote Python Debugger

 wait: true

-The debugger is loaded quite early on in the boot-up sequence, before any other integrations.
-This will allow you to set breakpoints in async_setup or similar and debug the loading of the integration.
+The debugger is loaded quite early in the boot-up sequence, before any other integrations.
+This allows you to set breakpoints in async_setup or similar and debug the loading of integrations.

-You can also listen on a different server address or port:
+You can listen on a different server address or port:

 # Example configuration.yaml entry